-There is an absolute myriad of roads and trails through the vast wilderness area taken up by National Parks, State Forests and Conservation Areas.
+There is an myriad of roads and trails through the vast wilderness area taken up by National Parks, State Forests and Conservation Areas.
 This area drops off the escarpment to the east of the New England tableland, where the climate, altitude and surrounding environment are under constant refinement, and in turn the scenery is forever changing.

 There are plenty of campsites for you to use as a base or overnight stop while exploring this awe-inspiring part of the country.